stefanrueger/urboot/urprotocol.md

 parameters.
 In this case the parameters are the address, followed by the length of the block to read or write and, if needed, followed by the bytes to be written.
 As in STK500v1, addresses are given as little endian (low byte first) and length as big endian (high byte first).
-The address always is a byte address (unless in compability mode).
+The address always is a byte address (unless in compatibility mode).
 It is a 16-bit address for MCUs that have 65536 bytes flash or less, and a 24-bit address for MCUs with larger flash.
 Zero-length reads or writes are not supported by the protocol.
 If the *flash* page size is 256 or less, then the length parameter is sent as one byte (where 0 means 256 bytes).
 Otherwise the length parameter is sent as